 Your hotel isn’t hidden, why should its fees be?

 Hotels, the travel gods gift to us when we’re out adventuring, exploring, and journeying to all ends of the Earth.
+But the hotel fees that go with them are not that great.

 A nice bed and shower truly go a long way when traveling.
 But there are a few things that hotels like to pull out from underneath us – fees.
 And some of them are a bit sneaky.